New York, NY

-Ms. ToniAnn Thomas is the General Manager for Digital Transformation, Aerospace, Defense & Manufacturing for DXC Technology.
+Ms. ToniAnn Thomas is America’s Growth and Transformation Leader for Aerospace, Defense, and Manufacturing at DXC Technology.
 The company is an over $20 billion corporation that resulted from the merger of Hewlett Packard (HP) Enterprises and Computer Science Corporation.
 In this role, Ms. Thomas is responsible for profit and loss management, pipeline generation, business development, sales, delivery, and client success.
 She personally meets and engages with CEOs, CIOs, CHROs, CSOs and Business Line Leaders.
 Her focus includes Digital Strategy and Transformation, Analytics, Automation, Applications, Cloud, Mobility, and Security.

 Prior to DXC Technology, Ms. Thomas held leadership positions with top firms, including: IBM, Cap Gemini, and Honeywell.
 Ms. Thomas has diverse industry expertise in Federal, State and Local, Aerospace and Defense, Life Sciences, Healthcare, Transportation, Financial Services, and Telecommunications.
 Her global expertise spans the United States and Canada, United Kingdom, Middle East, Africa, Continental Europe, Latin America and Asia Pacific.